yu-xin-luo/yu-xin-luo.github.io/_pages/about.md

 Welcome!

-I am a Ph.D. candidate in Finance at Boston University (BU).
+I am an Assistant Professor of Finance at School of Finance, Renmin University of China.
+I received Ph.D. degree in Finance at Boston University (BU).
 My research interests are **Corporate Finance**, **Capital Structure**, **ESG (Environmental, Social, and Governance)**.
-I will become an Assistant Professor of Finance at School of Finance, Renmin University of China in Sep 2026.

 ## Job Market Paper